 “We knew we had to take proactive steps to ensure that our patients’ healthcare information and other company data remained protected at all times,” said Jon Challen, IT Director and Chief Security Officer at AGA.

 AGA had a well-protected IT environment, but they began seeing an increasing number of advanced phishing attacks targeting individual employees.
 These attacks tried to obtain sensitive information, such as usernames and passwords, by disguising emails as trustworthy communications.

 “We really didn’t have a good gauge of how our employees would respond to active attempts to steal information through phishing attacks,” said Challen.
-To determine the organisation’s risk level and each employee’s ability to identify phishing attacks, AGA began looking for a phishing simulation solution.
+To determine the organization’s risk level and each employee’s ability to identify phishing attacks, AGA began looking for a phishing simulation solution.

 IT Director and Chief Security Officer